ibm-cloud-docs/vmware-service/common/api-change-log.md

 copyright:
   years:  2023, 2024

-lastupdated: "2024-02-29"
+lastupdated: "2024-04-30"

-keywords: change log for VMware as a Service API, updates to VMware as a Service API
+keywords: change log for VMware Cloud Foundation as a Service API, updates to VCF as a Service API

 subcollection: vmware-service